Transfinite Daugavet property: Introduction

-After providing some basic characterisations in Section~\ref{sect:firstproperties}, we study spaces of continuous functions $C(K)$.
-In Section~\ref{section:C(K)} we prove that, for infinite cardinals $\kappa$, the $\kappa$-Daugavet property, the $\kappa$-perfect Daugavet property, $\kappa$-octahedrality, and $\kappa$-rigid octahedrality are all equivalent for $C(K)$ spaces.
+After providing some basic characterisations in Section~\ref{sect:firstproperties}, we study spaces of continuous functions $C(K)$, where the intended goal to distinguish between different levels of the Daugavet property takes form clearly.
+In Section~\ref{section:C(K)} we prove that, for infinite cardinals $\kappa$, the $\kappa$-Daugavet property, the $\kappa$-perfect Daugavet property, $\kappa$-octahedrality, and $\kappa$-rigid octahedrality, are all equivalent for $C(K)$ spaces.
 However, this is not the case for finite cardinals.
 We give a topological description of the cardinal $\mathfrak{Dau}(C(K))$ in terms of a topological invariant of the compact space $K$, which we call the \textit{reaping number} of $K$ and we denote by $\mathfrak{r}(K)$.
 The reason for this name is that in the case when $K$ is totally disconnected, $\mathfrak{r}(K)$ coincides with the reaping number of the Boolean algebra of clopens of $K$, a well studied cardinal invariant \cite{bs1,bs2,burke,dsw,laflamme}, sometimes known under other names like \emph{weak density} or \emph{refinement number}.
 Direct application of some results in the literature give the value of $\mathfrak{Dau}(X)$ for some classical $C(K)$ spaces in terms of well known cardinals, like $\mathfrak{Dau}(\ell_\infty/c_0)=\mathfrak{r}$, $\mathfrak{Dau}(L_\infty[0,1]) = \operatorname{cof}\mathcal{N}$, $\mathfrak{Dau}(L_\infty[0,1]^\kappa) = \max( \operatorname{cof}\mathcal{N},\operatorname{cof}[\kappa]^\omega)$.
 We also show that $\mathfrak{Dau}(C(K))\geq \kappa$ whenever $K$ is a product of $\kappa$ many compact spaces with more than one point.
 Some of the known facts for the reaping number of Boolean algebras generalise naturally for compact spaces, but there are also cases when new subtler phenomena seem to appear.
 In Section~\ref{section:reapingnu}, rather topological in nature and of independent interest, we analyse this situation and the implications for the behavior of the $\kappa$-Daugavet property in $C(K)$ spaces.